csabattilas/front-lab-nx/libs/ui/lion/form/README.md

 - Provides resolved state for each selection
 - Supports both vertical and horizontal layouts
 - Visually indicates correct answers
+- Limits the number of allowed selections with `maxAnswer` property

 #### Usage